What is a dark and moody photography style?

 Plus, dark photography can be done indoors or outdoors.

-But before we get into the how of dark and moody photography, also referred to as dark photography or low key photography, we first need to understand that it doesn’t mean underexposed.
+Dark and moody photography, also referred to as dark photography or low key photography, doesn’t mean underexposed.
 There’s more skill to the dark and moody photography style than that.

 What does moody mean in photography?